Touching history Visiting Churches

 The church was completed in 1882 and celebrated on 19 March by Father Petitjean.
 (Bernard Thadee Petitjean:1829-1884)

-Earlier, a thatched house was built on the land across the river in 1876 under the leadership of Father Pelu (Albert Charles Arsene Pelu: 1848-1918), which served as a temporary church.
+Earlier, thatched a house was built on the land across the river in 1876 under the leadership of Father Pelu (Albert Charles Arsene Pelu: 1848-1918), which served as a temporary church.

 This temporary church was used after Father de Rotz’s assignment until a church was built on the present site across the road.